material-motion/material-motion/README.md

 ## Who should read this?

-[Concepts](concepts/) and [Applications](applications/) are both written for software engineers.
+The sections "[Concepts](concepts/)" and "[Applications](applications/)" are both written for software engineers.
 We assume a certain level of background including:

 - familiarity with at least one programming language, and
 - familiarity with animation systems.

-[Languages](languages/) and [Hypotheticals](hypotheticals/) are both written for anyone interested in interactive motion.
+The sections "[Languages](languages/)" and "[Hypotheticals](hypotheticals/)" are both written for anyone interested in interactive motion.

 ## Implementations